Bodmer/TFT_eSPI/README.md

 2. Support for HX8357B and HX8357C screens has been added (only tested with RP2040 and 16 bit parallel interface)

-3. Support for the ESP32-S3 and ESP32-C3 has been added (DMA not support at the moment).
+3. Support for the ESP32-S2, ESP32-S3 and ESP32-C3 has been added (DMA not supported at the moment).
 Tested with v2.0.3 RC1 of the ESP32 board package.
 Example setups:

       [Setup70_ESP32_S2_ILI9341.h](https://github.com/Bodmer/TFT_eSPI/blob/master/User_Setups/Setup70_ESP32_S2_ILI9341.h)